kfernandez31/WPF-3-Integer-Set/README.md

 # Brief description

-The task was to TODO
+The task was to implement a libary of integer sets as AVL trees, where each node contains an interval of values.

 # Full description